rposhala/Recommender-System-on-MovieLens-dataset/README.md

 ## Recommender System Overview
 A recommender system is a subclass of information filtering system that seeks to predict the "rating" or "preference" a user would give to an item.
 Recommender systems are utilized in a variety of areas including movies, music, news, social tags, and products in general.
 Recommender systems typically produce a list of recommendations and there are few ways in which it can be done.
 Two of the most popyular ways are – through collaborative filtering or through content-based filtering.

 Most internet products we use today are powered by recommender systems.
-Youtube, Netflix, Amazon, Pinterest, and long list of other internet products all rely on recommender systems to filter millions of contents and make personalized recommendations to their users.
+YouTube, Netflix, Amazon, Pinterest, and long list of other internet products all rely on recommender systems to filter millions of contents and make personalized recommendations to their users.
 Recommender systems are well-studied and proven to provide tremendous values to internet businesses and their consumers.

 There are majorly six types of recommender systems which work primarily in the Media and Entertainment industry:
 - Collaborative Recommender system